Skip to main content

 Slovakia

 Slovakia regularly reports hate crime data to ODIHR.
 Slovakia has implemented ODIHR's Training Against Hate Crime for Law Enforcement (TAHCLE) programme since 2017 and the Prosecutors and Hate Crime Training (PAHCT) programme since 2018.
 In 2018, the Ministry of Interior co-organized with ODIHR and the EU Agency for Fundamental Rights a workshop on understanding and improving hate crime recording and data collection, based on ODIHR's Information Against Hate Crimes Toolkit (INFAHCT).
-The workshop resulted in a set of recommendations to relevant state authorities.
-There is a high degree of hate crime specialization in both police and prosecutor structures.
+There is a high degree of hate crime specialization in both police and prosecutor structures in Slovakia.
+In 2023, ODIHR delivered online training sessions for employees of crime victim information offices from across the country, focusing on the sensitive and respectful treatment of hate crime victims, particularly on the specific needs of vulnerable groups such as Roma and Sinti and LGBTI+ community members.

 Hate crime data collection in Slovakia